-Introduced Legislation in Congress on Student Aid Topics in 2015
+Introduced Legislation in Congress on Student Aid Topics in 2016

-In 2015, members of both the U.S. House of Representatives and the U.S. Senate introduced a total of 162 bills and resolutions on student aid-related issues.
-When categorized by topic, Congress demonstrated a commitment to addressing student loans and repayment (26.44% of legislation introduced on student aid topics addressed loans and/or repayment.) and access and innovation in higher education.
-(19.54% of legislation introduced on student aid topics addressed access and/or innovation.)
+In 2016, members of both the U.S. House of Representatives and the U.S. Senate introduced a total of 107 bills and resolutions on student aid-related issues, down from 175 in 2015.
+When categorized by topic, Congress demonstrated a commitment to addressing student loans and repayment (22.43% of legislation introduced on student aid topics addressed loans and/or repayment) and higher education tax issues (21.5% of legislation introduced on student aid topics addressed higher education tax issues).